skepa/Website_Performance/README.md

 ## Website Performance Optimization portfolio project
 ####To run application
--Download zip or clone in desktop
+- Download zip or clone in desktop
--Open index.html in a web browser
+- Open index.html in a web browser

 ####Part 1: Optimize PageSpeed Insights score for index.html